 Commuters are welcome to hang out or study anywhere on campus – in the Kessel Student Center, the Mortola Library, the academic buildings, and even the Residence Halls - as long as you are with a friend who lives in the hall.
 The Kessel Student Center is home of the Boudreau Student Lounge where students can eat, study, watch TV, or just relax!
 The Mortola library is often a second home for commuter students.
 The library is a great study space to go to between classes.
 The computer lab in Willcox is also a great space to visit if you do not want to bring a computer to school with you and are looking for a place to do late night studying.
 Explore all the possibilities and find your place away from home!

-All first-year Commuters are a part of a First-Year Interest Group (FIG) on campus.
+ALL first-year Commuters are a part of a First-Year Interest Group (FIG) on campus.
 These interest groups help build community around a common interest.
 Throughout the year, students will be welcome to join programming on campus, both inside and outside the residence halls, as well as taking trips off campus.
-Check out what each of the FIGs have to offer here.
+Check out what each of the FIGs have to offer, including where the FIG lounges are located and which staff members oversee each FIG!
 Have questions about your FIG?
-Reach out to the Resident Director overseeing your FIG.
+Reach out to the Resident Director overseeing your FIG or email Christine Bogulaski.

 Getting a Parking Pass